mikkopakkanen/AdventOfCode2023/README.md

 `npm run day1.1`

-Replace numbers at the end to run particular test
+Replace numbers at the end to run particular solution